Legal Services Industry in Hong Kong

 Hong Kong legal professionals and dispute resolution practitioners are rich in experience in international business law, who can provide professional legal services and dispute resolution (arbitration or mediation) services in various areas.

-Under CEPA, Hong Kong and the Chinese mainland signed two new agreements on 28 June 2017, namely The Investment Agreement and the Economic and Technical Cooperation Agreement (Ecotech Agreement).
+Under CEPA, Hong Kong and Mainland China signed two new agreements on 28 June 2017, namely The Investment Agreement and the Economic and Technical Cooperation Agreement (Ecotech Agreement).
 The two new agreements support Hong Kong to provide professional services for the “Belt and Road” Initiative, including the provision of professional services such as legal, dispute resolution (arbitration or mediation) etc.

-The number of dispute resolution cases handled by the Hong Kong International Arbitration Centre (HKIAC), including both arbitration and mediation, reached 532 in 2017.
-The total disputed amount for the administered cases increased from HK$19.4 billion in 2016 to HK$39.3 billion in 2017.
+The number of dispute resolution cases handled by the Hong Kong International Arbitration Centre (HKIAC), including both arbitration and mediation, reached 521 in 2018.
+The total disputed amount for the administered cases increased from HK$39.3 billion in 2017 to HK$52.2 billion in 2018.

 The Legal System in Hong Kong